SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Liberty University College of Osteopathic Medicine discussed a wide range of topics including motivations for focusing on people, overcoming obstacles, preferred medical specialties, ethical situations encountered, and personal preparation for interviews.
-Some responses indicated a structured MMI format and potential nondisclosure agreements due to confidentiality of interview questions.
+Students said the most interesting question asked at Liberty University College of Osteopathic Medicine discussed a range of topics, including personal motivations for pursuing medicine, ethical dilemmas encountered, preparation for interviews, and preferences for medical specialties.
+Some respondents mentioned an MMI format, suggesting a structured interview process with potential nondisclosure agreements in place.

 What was the most difficult question?